Helping millions of people navigate the world of technology.

 Klipsch Heritage

-Klipsch has taken the road less traveled with the Heritage Groove Bluetooth speaker.
-You see, the Heritage Groove trades a rugged chassis in favor of more premium, albeit delicate materials.
-In fact, the device has been constructed, at least in parts using real veneer wood.
-Unsurprisingly, the unit doesn’t come with any dust or water resistance.
-Instead, the speaker looks the part of a mid-century modern ornament and will undoubtedly elevate your home’s decor.
+The Klipsch Heritage Groove trades a rugged chassis in favor of more premium, albeit delicate, materials.
+The device has been constructed using veneer wood.
+Unsurprisingly, it doesn’t come with any dust or water resistance.

 What We Like